 Elk Falls in Elk County, Kansas — The American Midwest (Upper Plains)

 Location.
-37° 22.362′ N, 96° 12.013′ W. Marker is in Elk Falls, Kansas, in Elk County.
+37° 22.361′ N, 96° 12.012′ W. Marker is in Elk Falls, Kansas, in Elk County.
 Marker is at the intersection of U.S. 160 and Osage Street, on the right when traveling east on U.S. 160.
+Marker is at a roadside pulloff.
 Touch for map.
-Marker is at a roadside pulloff.
 Marker is in this post office area: Elk Falls KS 67345, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 10 miles of this marker, measured as the crow flies.
-A different marker also named Prudence Crandall (here, next to this marker); Pershing / Prair[i]e Gem School House (approx. 0.3 miles away); Elk Falls Pratt Truss Bridge (approx. 0.9 miles away); Veterans Memorial (approx. 7.3 miles away); Howard Bells (approx. 7.6 miles away); Benjamin F. Hobbs (approx. 9.7 miles away).
+At least 6 Prudence Crandall (here, next to this marker); Pershing / Prair[i]e Gem School House (approx. 0.3 miles away); Elk Falls Pratt Truss Bridge (approx. 0.9 miles away); Veterans Memorial (approx. 7.3 miles away); Howard Bells (approx. 7.6 miles away); Benjamin F. Hobbs (approx. 9.7 miles away).

 Also see . . .